chuhlomin/ip/README.txt

   /help - this page
-  / - index page, redirects to /{ip}, where {ip} is your IP address /{ip} - returns information about the IP address: ASN and GeoIP /{ip}/whois - returns the Whois information for the IP address /{ip}/{mask} - displays the IP in binary format, visualizing the mask
+  / - index page, redirects to /{ip}, where {ip} is your IP address /{ip} - returns information about the IP address: ASN and GeoIP /whois - redirects to /{ip}/whois if IP is known, otherwise returns 404 /{ip}/whois - returns the Whois information for the IP address /{ip}/{mask} - displays the IP in binary format, visualizing the mask